-Playa Los Muertos (Deadman's Beach or Beach of the Dead, the reason for this sinister name further down in this article) is the most popular, the best known and the most visited beach in Puerto Vallarta.
+Playa Los Muertos (Los Muertos Beach, Deadman's Beach or Beach of the Dead, the reason for this sinister name further down in this article) is the most popular, the best known and the most visited beach in Puerto Vallarta.

-You'll find it south of the Malecon and the Cuale river, between the river and Venustiano Carranza (where you can find Daiquiri Dick's) in what is called Romantic Zone (Old Vallarta) the beach, is called Olas Altas beach and from Venustiano Carranza to the south it's called Los Muertos.
+You'll find it south of the Malecon and the Cuale river.
+The first part of the beach in the Romantic Zone (Old Vallarta) between the Cuale river mouth and Venustiano Carranza street (where you can find Daiquiri Dick's) is called Olas Altas beach and south of Venustiano Carranza it's called Los Muertos beach.

-Foreigners that enjoy the local culture also hang out here as do the expats, it's lively, full of traditions and a great place to drink a beer and watch the sunset.
+Visitors that enjoy the local culture also hang out here as do the expats, it's a lively place, full of traditions and a great place to drink a beer by the edge of the sea, with your feet in the sand and just watch the, now famous, sunsets.

-Now with the new pier, the place is a fun mix of old and new, traditional and modern, you have to visit it and you'll see what we are talking about.
+The spectacular pier was finished and inaugurated in 2013, so now the place is a fun mix of old and new, traditional and modern, we recommend you visit it and find out what we are talking about.

-Version One: this beach was near a ranch called "Las Peñas" where gold and silver from the Cuale mines was later embarked, one day the local Indians ambushed the transport ship work crew killing them all and leaving the beach covered with dead men, thus, Playa Los Muertos.
+This beach was located near a ranch called "Las Peñas" (the original name of the town) where gold and silver from the Cuale mines in the Sierra would be embarked, one day the local Indians ambushed the crew of transport ship killing them all and leaving the beach covered with dead men, thus, Playa Los Muertos.

-Version two: with a little more Hollywood influence, even includes pirates, these were responsible for the slaughter, and they ambushed the muleteers that brought the minerals, thus, Playa Los Muertos...
+Now with a little bit of Hollywood influence, the legend now even includes pirates.
+Instead of Indians, now it was the pirates that were responsible for the slaughter, they ambushed the muleteers that brought the minerals up from the Sierra, thus, Playa Los Muertos...

-Version three: The last one, that seems to be the correct one, is that the beach was a sacred cemetery of the local Indians.
-This was first noticed when residents started digging up bones in ceramic pots, a local Indian tribal custom when they buried their dead.
-The most recent evidence supported by Archaeologist Dr. Joseph Mounjoy backs this last theory.
+The last version of the reason for the name and the one that seems to be the correct one is that the beach was a sacred cemetery of the local Indians.
+This was first noticed when residents started building by the beach and started digging up bones in ceramic pots, a local Indian tribal custom when they buried their dead.
+The most recent evidence provided by Archaeologist Dr. Joseph Bode Mountjoy Harris of the University of North Carolina supports this last theory.

-This is all fun enough, but Playa Los Muertos is the top attraction in Old Vallarta, the beach is crowded compared to the rest of the beaches in Vallarta and even the Bay, but that also means that if you enjoy people watching, you'll have fun here: vendors, activities, food, beers, parasailing, a swim in the ocean (the waves aren't big), build castles in the sand with your kids.
+This is all very interesting, but Los Muertos beach is mainly the top attraction in Old Vallarta, the beach is crowded compared to the rest of the beaches in Pto.
+Vallarta and even the Bay area, but that also means that if you enjoy people watching, you'll have fun here: vendors, activities, food, beers, parasailing, a swim in the ocean (the waves aren't big), build castles in the sand with your kids, stroll downt the beach to El Pulpito or Las Pilitas, the list goes on.

-Then you can also enjoy the restaurants, bars, and cafés, at night there are quite a few very good ones right there on the beach, so it's a gourmet dinner enjoying one of the famous and romantic Vallarta sunsets and now with the colorful and impressive pier too, picture perfect.
+Then you can also enjoy the restaurants, bars, and cafés, at night there are quite a few very good ones right there on the beach.
+You can enjoy a gourmet dinner right here, a romantic one too with the famous Vallarta sunsets and now with the colorful and impressive pier as a backdrop... picture perfect!

 El Púlpito at the end of Los Muertos beach